HomeArticle

 However, behind the industrial competition, nuclear fusion is not as simple as a competition dominated by only China and the United States.

-Nuclear fusion is a systematic project spanning several decades, involving multiple highly specialized fields.
+Nuclear fusion is a systematic project spanning decades, involving multiple highly specialized fields.
 It is difficult for any single country to take the lead in all key links simultaneously.

 Under this wave of enthusiasm, the outside world often pays more attention to the financing scale, corporate cooperation lists, and timetables.
-However, the complexity of the nuclear fusion system project and industry understanding behind it are the most important.
+However, the complexity of the nuclear fusion system project and industry understanding are the most important.

 However, this type of technical route places higher requirements on plasma temperature and control ability, and the implementation difficulty has also increased significantly.
 Currently, it is still in the early exploration stage.

-The current situation of nuclear fusion is actually very similar to the localization of integrated circuits in previous years - we are making progress in many aspects, and we can indeed see a lot of progress, but we have not made substantial and systematic major breakthroughs in the entire industrial chain.
+The current situation of nuclear fusion is actually very similar to the localization of integrated circuits in previous years - we are making progress in many aspects, and we can indeed see a lot of achievements, but we have not made substantial and systematic major breakthroughs in the entire industrial chain.

 Liu Minsheng: From the law of technological development, different paths are more like different solutions in the same system, each with its own applicable scenarios, and they are not simply in a substitution relationship.
 The same is true for wind power and photovoltaics.
 Therefore, as a new path, space photovoltaics itself is not a problem.